kenmaready/CppND-Capstone-Blasteroids/README.md

 The `/src` directory also includes header and .cpp files for each of the objects used in the game.
 The `Game`, `Controller` and `Renderer` classes provide the infrasctucture for running the game, monitoring the keyboard for user input and rendering the game to the display using SDL2.
 For the objects that appear within the game, I have added the `Polygon` class as a base class, and the `Asteroid`, `Ship` and `Shot` classes which are derived classes.
 There are also `Announcement` and `Explosion` classes in this directory which are not derived from Polygon but which are used in the game.

-Finally, the `/src` directory includes a `settings.h` file with many settings used in the game (centralized here in this file for ease of making changes to these settings), and a `utilities.h` file for purposes of utility functions not specifically attached to one class, but for use among different classes (currently it only contains a function for changing a number representing degrees in a circle into a number representating radians).
+Finally, the `/src` directory includes a `settings.h` file with many settings used in the game (centralized here in this file for ease of making changes to these settings), and a `utilities.h` file for purposes of utility functions not specifically attached to one class, but for use among different classes (currently it contains only one function whcih is used to change a number representing degrees in a circle into a number representating radians).

 In addition to these code files, there is a font file located in the `/assets` directory for the Sans font which is utilized by the game.

-The repository also provides a `CMakeLists.txt` file with the cmake instructions to build the make file, as well as a folder `/cmake` directory which is used by these instructions to locate and use the relevant parts of certain specialized libraries upon which the game relies (e.g., SDL2_gfx and SDL2_TTF).
+The repository also provides a `CMakeLists.txt` file with cmake instructions to build the make file, as well as a `/cmake` directory which is used by these instructions to locate and use the relevant parts of certain specialized libraries upon which the game relies (e.g., SDL2_gfx and SDL2_TTF).

 ### Examples in the Code of Rubric requirements: